Introduction

 Core Tools

-The toolkit consists of five primary commands:
+The toolkit consists of eight primary commands:

 - lookup: Query the DHT to find peers announcing a specific topic.